AlexandreSiedschlag/ProMaxima/README.md

 Docker or Docker-Compose if well documented. :x:<br />
 Web Deploy for public acess.(1):x:<br />

-1- Tryied to deploy, but for somereason i keep getting Error 500 from the page.
+1- Tryied to deploy, but for some reason i keep getting Error 500 from the deployed page.

 ## Aditional Info
 Note that, some information(like the Port column) from the main table of https://pt.proxyservers.pro/ is JavaScript feeded.